 After the Civil War, the availability of natural resources, new inventions, and a receptive market combined to fuel an industrial boom.
-The demand for labor grew, and in the late 19th and early 20th centuries many children were drawn into the labor force.
+The demand for labor grew, and in the late 19th and early 20th centuries, many children were drawn into the labor force.
 Factory wages were so low that children often had to work to help support their families.
 The number of children under the age of 15 who worked in industrial jobs for wages climbed from 1.5 million in 1890 to 2 million in 1910.

 Businesses liked to hire children because they worked in unskilled jobs for lower wages than adults, and their small hands made them more adept at handling small parts and tools.
 Children were seen as part of the family economy.

-They developed diseases related to their work environment, such as tuberculosis and bronchitis for those who worked in coal mines or cotton mills.
+They developed diseases related to their work environments, such as tuberculosis and bronchitis for those who worked in coal mines or cotton mills.
 They faced high accident rates due to physical and mental fatigue caused by hard work and long hours.

 In 1908, he became the photographer for the National Child Labor Committee (NCLC), leaving his teaching position.
-Over the next decade, Hine documented child labor, with focus on labor in the Carolina Piedmont, in American industry to aid the NCLC’s lobbying efforts to end the practice.
+Over the next decade, Hine documented child labor, with a focus on labor in the Carolina Piedmont, in American industry to aid the NCLC’s lobbying efforts to end the practice.

-By 1916, Congress passed the Keating-Owens Act that established the following child labor standards: a minimum age of 14 for workers in manufacturing and 16 for workers in mining; a maximum workday of 8 hours; prohibition of night work for workers under age 16; and a documentary proof of age.
+By 1916, Congress passed the Keating-Owens Act that established the following child labor standards: minimum age of 14 for workers in manufacturing and 16 for workers in mining; a maximum workday of 8 hours; prohibition of night work for workers under age 16; and documentary proof of age.
 By 1920 the number of child laborers was cut to nearly half of what it had been in 1910.